A massive list of the top points of interest and things to do in Toledo (on a day trip from Madrid or not).

 With a history as long an illustrious, there are many other things to see in Toledo.
 I didn’t mention the Roman circus in front of the city gates or the beautiful Puerta del Cambrón.
 Also, there are many smaller churches in Toledo between the major landmarks, you really might consider visiting.

 Above all, you should try to sample the food (preferably with some Arabian or Jewish influence) and try some of Toledo’s famous marzipan.
 If you are looking for fun things to do in Toledo with kids, then you’ll find a Zipline near the Puente de San Martin you might want to try.
 As most of Toledo’s tourist attractions are somewhat loaded with history, you might want to take things slower and skip a building or two.
+Do consider to organize a private tour, as a local guide will be able to add so much value on your walking tour through the medieval town.

 Shopping in Toledo can be fun as well, as there are many smaller souvenir shops.